List-Decodable Sparse Mean Estimation via Difference-of-Pairs Filtering: Main Result: Proof of

 \subsection{Identifying a Subset of Samples with Bounded Moments}

 Having identified a subset $T' \subset T$ satisfying the conclusions of \Cref{thm:filter_list_decode_mean}, we want to extract from $T'$ a vector that is close to the original mean.
 Since the average of the set of differences is likely to be close to zero regardless of the true mean, we will need to use the information about the pairs that we get from $T'$ to find subsets of the original samples that satisfy the appropriate concentration bounds.
-We will need the following definition.
+We will need the following definition. \begin{definition} Let $S \subset \mathbb{R}^n$.
+A graph $(V, E)$ on $S$ with $V = S$ is said to have $(M,t)${-bounded} moments in $k$-sparse directions if for all $k$-sparse unit vectors $v$,